MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/adding-ftp-publishing-to-a-web-site-in-iis-7.md

     [!code-xml[Main](adding-ftp-publishing-to-a-web-site-in-iis-7/samples/sample4.xml)]

- Your &lt;sites&gt; section should now contain something like the following example:
+ Your `<sites>` section should now contain something like the following example:

     [!code-xml[Main](adding-ftp-publishing-to-a-web-site-in-iis-7/samples/sample5.xml)]
 5. Scroll to the bottom of your applicationHost.config file and add a location section for your Default Web Site that will contain your authorization settings.